 Introduction

 You learned about the basics of building forms in HTML and Rails in previous lessons and you can do a whole lot with that knowledge.
 But there are also cases when crafting a good user experience demands building a form that handles multiple things (e.g. model objects) at once.
-Users only like clicking the submission button once so you’d better be able to give them the simple experience they demand.
+Users only like clicking the submission button once so you’d better be able to give them the experience they demand.

 In this section, we’ll take a look at some of the options you have to make a form handle multiple model objects at once.
 You’ll also learn how to prepopulate a dropdown menu with objects.

-Lesson Overview
+Lesson overview

 This section contains a general overview of topics that you will learn in this lesson.